-With your browser proxying traffic through Burp Suite, log in to your account, submit the "Change email" form, and find the resulting request in your Proxy history.
+- Open Burp's browser and log in to your account.
+Submit the "Update email" form, and find the resulting request in your Proxy history.

 csrfparameter from the first account to the second account, the request is accepted.

-Close the Repeater tab and incognito browser.
+- Close the Repeater tab and incognito browser.

-Back in the original browser, perform a search, send the resulting request to Burp Repeater, and observe that the search term gets reflected in the Set-Cookie header.
+- Back in the original browser, perform a search, send the resulting request to Burp Repeater, and observe that the search term gets reflected in the Set-Cookie header.
 Since the search function has no CSRF protection, you can use this to inject cookies into the victim user's browser.

 Create a URL that uses this vulnerability to inject your

-Remove the script block, and instead add the following code to inject the cookie:
+scriptblock, and instead add the following code to inject the cookie:

 <img src="$cookie-injection-url" onerror="document.forms.submit()">